Voice (& beyond) Care Team: Who's Who?

 Description: A voice teacher is someone who focuses on vocal technique to help increase vocal range, build vocal strength, give you a better ability to blend smoothly between vocal registers, coordinate different vocal registers, master musical and vocal styles, sing efficiently and safely, gain confidence, and eventually help you achieve technical and artistic mastery.

-Importance for the singer: as singers, we need someone we trust to guide our voices based on their knowledge of the voice and who will help the individual in front of them achieve their goals.
-A trusted voice teacher will be someone you trust, who helps build confidence, and who can technically and artistically guide and inspire you on your journey.
+Importance for the singer: As singers, we need someone we trust to guide our voices based on their knowledge of the voice and who will help the individual in front of them achieve their goals.
+A trusted voice teacher will be someone you trust who helps build confidence, and who can technically and artistically guide and inspire you on your journey.

 Speech-Language Therapist/Pathologist (SLP)